City of Boston’s In Your Shoes Video Series Project (Jasmine Lee Interview Feature)

 Her art is a space to combat issues with her community.
 As the Art Director of R Visions for Chinatown and lead artist, she has worked with community members, local artists, nonprofit organizations, institutions and the Boston Art Commission to raise awareness and organized collective actions around the affordable housing crisis in Boston Chinatown.
 As one of the few Asian American women artists featured in the nation’s first gallery for Artists Against Police Brutality, her “Asians4BlackLives” piece raises questions about where Asian America stands in the conversations about race and Black Lives.
 Through her own artwork, she continues to draw inspiration from her experiences, communities of color, conversations and representations involving Asian American women issues, racism and health inequities.

-For art commissions or potential collaborations, please feel free to email me at email@example.com or follow me on:
+For art commissions or potential collaborations, please feel free to email me at email@example.com or message me on social media: